-In response to the NOFA, Developer submitted a proposal to purchase up to 113 single family homes and 35 rental units on Land Transfer lots in support of the Five Mile Single-Family Infill Development Project.
-Developer also requested \$1,600,000.00 in HOME funding for eligible construction costs related to the development of the Project.
-The proposal included the development of 113 units of forsale affordable housing.
-The proposal received a score of 106.00 from the evaluation committee.
+In response to the NOFA, Developer submitted a proposal to purchase up to 40 Land Transfer lots in support of the Jeffries-Meyers Planned Development Single-Family Infill Development Project.
+Developer also requested \$1,965,814.00 in 2017 General Obligation Bond Funds for public infrastructure improvements and construction costs related to the Project as well as \$800,000.00 in HOME Funds to assist in the development and acquisition of the lots.
+The proposal included the development of 80 units of affordable housing.
+The proposal received a score of 113.75 from the evaluation committee.
+Due to the unknown environmental issues and infrastructure issues on each of the Land Transfer lots-and based on experience with previous projects-the contingency amount of \$31,000.00 per lot is necessary to ensure the successful completion of the project.